 Smoked Chuck Roast (With Secret Ingredient)

-Smoked Chuck Roast rivals even the most tender cut of beef when cooked low and slow.
-This smoked beef roast recipe leaves you with juicy slices of beef infused with a bold smoky flavor.
+Smoked Chuck Roast rivals the most tender cut of beef when cooked low and slow.
+This smoked beef roast recipe produces juicy slices of beef with a bold smoky flavor.

 Slab of beef on a grill.